Kingxukai/linux/Documentation/leds/ledtrig-usbport.rst

   echo usbport > trigger

-This adds sysfs attributes to the LED that are documented in:
+This adds sysfs attributes to the woke LED that are documented in:
 Documentation/ABI/testing/sysfs-class-led-trigger-usbport

 Example use-case::